Workflows that run themselves

 What tools can you integrate?

-Any tool with an API or webhook.
+Most API-first tools with stable API access or webhooks.
 Common ones: HubSpot, Salesforce, Slack, Jira, Notion, Monday.com, Google Workspace, Microsoft 365, and custom internal systems.

 How is this different from Zapier or Make?